Marcus Semien Player Props: Rangers vs. Royals

 Marcus Semien At The Plate

-- Semien has had at least one RBI in 40.0% of his games this year (six of 15), with more than one RBI three times (20.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 43.8% of his games this year, Semien has picked up at least one RBI.
+In three of those games (18.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.